Last Updated on March 12, 2021 by Julia Wilson

 About: A cat straining to urinate due to a urinary obstruction is a life-threatening medical condition caused by the partial or complete blockage in the bladder or urethra.
-As a result, toxins build up in the bloodstream which poison the cat and damage to the kidneys develops.
+As a result, toxins build up in the bloodstream which poisons the cat and damage the kidneys develop.
 Male cats are at higher risk.

 Causes: There are several causes including urinary crystals or stones, tumours, and blood clots.

 Symptoms: Frequent trips to the litter tray that may produce a small amount of no urine, if there is urine, it may contain blood.
 Other symptoms include frequent genital licking, crying, painful abdomen, lethargy, vomiting and excessive thirst.

 Diagnosis: Thorough physical examination along with presenting symptoms, urinalysis which may reveal crystals in the urine, x-ray, ultrasound and intravenous pyelogram